noliver-ykc/cafeandcowork_cypress_tutorial/README.md

 6. Click any test to watch it run in your browser!
 7. Use command + C to quit cypress or simply exit the terminal

+# Download these two plugins for easy viewing
+1. Cucumber
+2. Cucumber (Gherkin) Full Support
+3. Prettier (if you dont already have it)

 # Havent checked out the actual app yet?
 1. Install [nodejs](https://nodejs.org/en/)
 2. Install deps `npm install`